KobayashiComputing/DailyDues/dev_diary.md

 This appears to be working correctly now.

-For tomorrow: remove the 'Priority' from the 'Details' view and replace it with 'Target'.
+For tomorrow: remove the 'Priority' from the 'Details' view and replace it with 'Target', and update the 'Details' view (if it's active) whenever a tasks' reset date is updated.